uqlibrary/technology-training/Python/python_intro.md

 # Python with Spyder: introduction to data science

-This hands-on course will get you started on using Python 3 and the Spyder IDE to import, explore, analyse and visualise data.
+This hands-on course – directed at beginners – will get you started on using Python 3 and the Spyder IDE to import, explore, analyse and visualise data.

 ## Setup

-The easiest way to use Python 3 and Spyder is to install the Anaconda distribution.
-Make sure you download the Python 3 version: https://www.anaconda.com/download
+The easiest way to use Python 3 and Spyder is to install the Anaconda Distribution, a data science platform for Windows, Linux and Mac OS X. Make sure you download the Python 3 version: https://www.anaconda.com/download

+Open the Anaconda Navigator (you might have to run `anaconda-navigator` from a terminal on Linux), and launch Spyder.

 ## Introducing Python and Spyder

-Python is a programming language that can be used to build programs but it can also be used to analyse data by importing a number of useful libraries.
+Python is a **programming language** that can be used to build programs (i.e. a "general programming language"), but it can also be used to analyse data by importing a number of useful modules.

-We are using the Spyder IDE to interact with Python more comfortably.
+We are using the **Spyder IDE** to interact with Python more comfortably.
+If you have used the RStudio IDE to interact with R before, you should feel right at home.

-Python can be used interactively, or we can build scripts and programs with it.
+Python can be used **interactively** in a console, or we can build **scripts and programs** with it, making the most out of Spyder's code editor.

 We will start by using the IPython console to work interactively.